borisdivjak/sharp-ia/home-content.md

 {% capture column1 %}

+SHARP is a specialist team of Mental Health Professionals focused on recovery and well-being.
+We work with adults with psychosis who access secondary care mental health services in Lambeth, London.
-SHARP is a specialist team of Mental Health Professionals focused on recovery and well-being for people with psychosis using mental health services in Lambeth.
-We want every adult in Lambeth with a diagnosis of psychosis to be physically healthy, actively engaged in their community, achieving their goals and moving forward with their lives.
+Our hope is that as a result of accessing SHARP people can be physically healthy, actively engaged in their community, achieving their goals and moving forward with their lives.

 {% endcapture %}